 Food pairings are quite varied and would include veal, pork tenderloin, venison, grilled chicken, sea bass, pasta with cream sauces, grilled vegetables, potato casserole, stir fry with beef, pork, chicken, or vegetables, Indian Paneer dishes, beef with noodles, rich and soft cheese, or, it is delightful to just sip on as well without any food at all.

-This wine has a really impressive entry with lush rich aromas of tropical fruits along with more prominent notes of pineapple.
-Flavors are interesting as there are some notes of tropical spices along with Meyer lemon and candied cherries.
-This is very smooth and balanced across the palate and also "dances across your tongue" as does the Wintricher Trocken above but it then finishes with an impression of a very satisfying medium to full mouthfeel.
-Overall, this is delightful to taste and a beautiful wine with a hint of residual sugar.
+There are aromas of tropical fruits and citrus along with more prominent notes of pineapple and white flowers and also hints of the quartz that is in the vineyard.
+Flavors include notes of tropical spices along with Meyer lemon, pineapple, and candied cherries.
+This is very smooth and balanced across the palate and also "dances across your tongue" as does other Clemens wines.
+There is then a refreshing medium to full finish along with perfect acidity and a hint of residual sugar.

-As with the other Clemens wines, there continues to be a broad range of food pairings.
-My ideas include pork tenderloin, veal, wienerschnitzel, baked chicken, chicken cordon bleu, sole, crab, scallops, shrimp, sea bass, lobster bisque, cream soups, vegetable casseroles, vegetable stir fry, and rich and hard cheeses.
+Food pairings would include pork tenderloin, veal, wienerschnitzel, baked chicken, chicken cordon bleu, sole, crab, scallops, shrimp, sea bass, seafood pasta and salads, lobster bisque, cream soups, creamy pasta dishes, Asian noodle dishes and vegetable salads, creamy red curries, vegetable casseroles, vegetable stir fry, and rich and hard cheeses.

 Initial aromas are of camellias, white flowers, and honey but I also noted hints of the aromas of a rich cheese sauce.
 Prominent flavor notes are of honeydew melon, pineapple, and cantaloupe.
 There is a rich lush mouthfeel and also very refreshing with perfect balance and acidity.
 Although the Clemens wines chosen all are medium to full bodied, this wine also has the qualities of "dancing across your tongue" that I have mentioned for some of the other wines.
 The additional sweetness of this "Fruchtsusse" also then makes it seem like you are drinking a delightfully honeyed nectar.